AXREM Constitution

 Vision:

-‘To be the leading authority representing manufacturers & suppliers of diagnostic imaging, radiotherapy, patient monitoring and associated digital innovations.’
+‘To be the trusted voice and leading trade association representing manufacturers & suppliers of diagnostic imaging, radiotherapy, patient monitoring and associated digital innovations.’

 Mission:

-‘To bring our industry leading expertise and technology together to improve the effectiveness of healthcare delivery and ultimately the health of the nation’.
+‘To bring our industry leading expertise and technology together to improve the effectiveness of healthcare delivery, influencing government policy, fostering innovation, and ultimately improving the health of the nation’.

 AXREM have a strategic proactive approach ensuring we have regular engagement with other industry groups and government organisations to support our Vision and Mission.